-The design goal of Wipro Digital’s new office in London’s “Silicon Roundabout” was to give the firm an edge in critical business functions, from attracting top talent to fostering collaboration.
+The design goal of Wipro Digital’s new office in London’s “Silicon Roundabout” was to give the firm an edge in critical business functions, from attracting top talent to fostering collaboration in the workplace.

-Previously sharing an office with its parent company in Paddington, Wipro Digital’s move to a dedicated space was an opportunity to create an environment optimised for collaboration.
-Located on the 3rd floor, this new 6,000 square foot office was also designed as a tool for attracting and retaining talent in the intensively competitive tech space in London.
+Previously sharing an office with its parent company in Paddington, Wipro Digital’s move to a dedicated space was an opportunity to create a work environment optimised for collaboration.
+Located on the 3rd floor, this new 6,000 square foot office space was also designed as a tool for attracting and retaining talent in the intensively competitive tech space in London.

-Watch our interview with Wipro Digital about its new environment and the transformation we helped them deliver for their workplace.
+Watch our interview with Wipro Digital about its new office and the organisational transformation we helped them deliver through their workplace design.

 We spoke to Matt Burgess, Principal Lead, Digital Transformation, Design and Innovation, to get his insight on how the technology industry is responding to changing demands in the attraction and retention of talent.

 Team members discussed the impact of this new workplace design on their daily lives, and how it helps them work more effectively.

 “What we recognised was that there was a real need to create a culture, a digital culture, both in order to attract and retain digital talent in our company”

 As well as being visually striking, the workplace design is functional and practical.
 Its exterior walls feature prominent arched bay windows and writeable surfaces that make them natural locations for breakout sessions and brainstorming, while retaining a mix of formal and informal meeting spaces at the rear of the office.
 The meeting rooms’ sliding walls allow them to be instantly transformed into larger boardrooms.
 Even the soft furniture is lightweight and moveable, maximising both the ease of rearrangement and spatial flexibility.